mikemybytes/junit5-formatted-source/README.md

 Optionally, argument values can be surrounded by the `quoteCharacter` (default: single quote) to improve readability.

-You can easily combine `@FormattedSourceTest` and `@FormattedSource` with other standard Junit 5 annotations like `@DisplayName` or `@Order`.
+You can easily combine `@FormattedSourceTest` and `@FormattedSource` with other standard JUnit 5 annotations like `@DisplayName` or `@Order`.
 Also, both annotations support the [implicit argument conversion](https://junit.org/junit5/docs/current/user-guide/#writing-tests-parameterized-tests-argument-conversion).

 ## Limitations